 Step 3: Collect the Supporting Documents

 LOR, SOP, bank statements, passport, Canada student visa, essays, updated resumes and official transcripts of previous degrees are also part of the receipts.
-Gather all the documents to get ahead with your application process forward.
+Gather all the documents required to study in Canada.

 Step 3: Apply for Canada Student Visa